jleyden2k/Utilizing-Conjugational-Neural-Networks-to-Classify-Captured-Images-from-Facial-Data/README.md

 implemented with scikit learn.
 To improve training efficiency, mixed precision training (torch.amp) is enabled, allowing for faster computation while maintaining numerical stability

+### Results and Discussions

+Throughout trial and error, the final model for both parts was shown to possess a high accuracy between both the training set and the validation set.
+For Part 1, this model was referred to as 1_CNN_5, and for Part 2, it was referred to as 2_CNN_6.
+Both models utilized multiple convolutional layers and boasted max validation accuracies of 97.99% and 99.40% respectively.

+For Part 1, the model performs excellently over all seven convolutional layers and ends with an incredible accuracy of 97.77% on average.
+For Part 2, the case is similar to the eight convolutional layers resulting in an average accuracy of 99.11%.
+The reasons for this accuracy are many.
+Firstly, the usage of multiple layers was integral to the success of the model.
+Both models struggled early on when only given 2-3 convolutional layers, and experienced accuracy around 40- 60%.
+This was a clear problem of underfitting.
+Once more layers were added, the models began properly fitting their data, and success rose.
+Secondly, the usage of cross validation cannot be understated in importance.
+In comparison between the model with 3 layers and cross versus 3 layers and no cross was approximately 39%!
+While this later success could be given to multiple sources, it is reasonable to state that cross validation played a large role.
+Thirdly, the ability of the model to generalize and normalize was crucial.
+Implementing multiple forms of transformations, dropout, and batch normalization aided the model in transferring its success to the validation set.
+In fact, it can be argued that these processes were too efficient.
+As seen in both optimized models, the validation losses/accuracies are consistently better than the training set equivalent.
+This is unusual, but not a bad sign.
+Realistically, this is probably due to the large amount of normalization present, which made the training set harder to analyze that the validation set.
+Again, this is not a bad problem.
+While other forms of aid certainly contributed to the models’ success, such as Adam, the learning rate, weight decay, or the scheduler, the three listed previously would seem to have the greatest effect.
+The combination of these important methods has created an excellent emotion identifier and hand-face recognizer.
+It is even more noteworthy that these models are almost identical in theory – they are only separated by a single layer.

+The future is bright for this study.
+Given the limited scope that the experiment covered and the imperfections within the dataset, it cannot be overstated that these models are just the beginning.
+In fact, with the data available, more time could be poured into obtaining the perfect learning rate, weight decay, or layer count.
+Unfortunately, the models have nearly reached the limit of their potential on a single laptop as experimented with, given that the computing time on the GPU has reached upwards of almost six hours.
+Regardless, this study can be expanded by increasing augmentations, providing more limbs or other faces, significantly changing distance from face, or adding objects.